pacificclimate/pdp/pdp/static/csv/StationMetadata.md

 ### StationName
 A description of the location of the station, something like "CAMPBELL RIVER AT STRATHCONA DAM".
 Displayed to the user when the station is selected.

+### SiteID
+An authoritative alphanumeric code for the station.
+Not displayed directly in the UI, but can be searched for.
+Sometimes, but not always, the same as the FileName.